MAX Green Line

-Planning for light rail in Clackamas County began with a proposal in the mid-1980s to build two separate lines, of which one was envisioned from Portland International Airport to Clackamas Town Center using the I-205 busway.
+Planning for light rail in Clackamas County began in the mid-1980s with a proposal to build two separate lines, of which one was envisioned between Portland International Airport and Clackamas Town Center along Interstate 205 (I-205) via the I-205 busway.
 Feasibility studies conducted in the early 1990s shifted plans away from I-205 and culminated in the South/North Corridor project, which failed to secure voter-backed funding over several ballot measures.

-In 2001, regional planners unveiled the South Corridor Transportation Project, a two-phased revision of the South/North project that sought light rail for I-205 and the Portland Transit Mall in its first phase.
-With the support of local residents, the I-205/Portland Mall Light Rail Project was approved in 2003.
-Construction began in early 2007 and spanned over two years.
-The project opened in two phases starting with the Portland Transit Mall in August 2009 and I-205 the following month.
+In 2001, regional planners announced the South Corridor Transportation Project, a two-phased revision of the South/North project that proposed light rail along I-205 and the Portland Transit Mall in its first phase.
+With the support of local residents, the I-205/Portland Mall Light Rail Project was approved in 2003, and construction began in early 2007.
+The segments opened separately starting with the Portland Transit Mall in August 2009 and I-205 a month later.
 Green Line service commenced on September 12, 2009.

 TriMet had intended to extend MAX to Southwest Portland, Tigard, and Tualatin with the Southwest Corridor Light Rail Project.
 The 13-station, 11 mi extension would have begun construction in 2022 and opened in 2027 with service from the Green Line.
-On November 3, 2020, voters declined a tax ballot measure that would have provided local funding, putting the project on hold.
+On November 3, 2020, voters declined a tax ballot measure that would have provided local funding and put the project on hold.